Symi: Modern era

 The island, along with the rest of the Dodecanese, changed hands several times in the 20th century.
 In 1912, the Dodecanese declared independence from the Ottomans to become the Federation of the Dodecanese Islands, though they were almost immediately occupied by Italy.
 The island was formally ceded to Italy in 1923, and on 12 October 1943 it was occupied by the Nazis.
+In 1944, Greek and British forces carried out a raid, defeating the German garrison and evacuating the local population.

 At the end of World War II, the surrender of German forces in the region took place on Symi to the British.
 The island was occupied by Britain for three years as a result.
 Symi became part of Greece in 1948.

 The island has become popular with tourists from abroad, especially British, French and Italians, and is now the permanent home of about 120 non-Greek residents, some 50 of whom are British.
+Apart from tourists visiting from other Dodecanese islands by ferry, the scenic port of Gialos is a popular marina for sailors.
 The influx of tourists has led to the restoration of a great number of homes, many of which were destroyed during World War II.
 These restorations, by law, have to conform to "guidelines laid down by the Greek culture ministry's Archaeological Service".
 Between 1998 and 2006, it is estimated that the price of a "ruin" on Symi increased fivefold.
 The growing population of EU expatriates has led to demographic as well as political changes, since EU citizens are allowed to vote in local elections and have attempted to exert influence on the island's politics.
 Opinions on whether this is a sign of growing integration differ.

-There has been considerable restoration of many houses in Symi in the past decade, by architects including Haris A. Kalligas and Anastasia Papaioannou, both winners of the Europa Nostra Awards for their work on Symi and elsewhere in Greece.

 On 5 June 2024, British TV and radio presenter Michael Mosley went missing on the island while on holiday with his wife.
 After four days of searching, his body was found on 9 June, on the rocky slope outside the wall of a private resort called Agia Marina.
 It appeared that he had taken the wrong path sometime after leaving the town of Pedi.